How Fasting Activates Cell Rejuvenation, Autophagy

-Intermittent or short-term fasting as well as exercise are known to increase growth hormone release and generation of healthy tissue, leading to improvements in the body over time.
+Intermittent or short-term fasting, as well as exercise, are known to increase growth hormone release and generation of healthy tissue, leading to improvements in the body over time.

-In addition to the timing of food consumption and digestion, another dietary intervention that may be of particular importance for those with Parkinson’s is the ketogenic diet.
+In addition to the timing of food consumption and digestion, another dietary intervention that may be of particular importance for those seeking Parkinson’s treatment is the ketogenic diet.
 One 2006 study suggests that a diet high in fat with highly restricted protein and carbohydrate intake has neuroprotective effects in both Parkinson’s and Alzheimer’s sufferers.

 In this video, Neurology Solutions Movement Disorders Center Medical Director Dr. Robert Izor explains the importance of nutrition and its correlation with metabolic enhancement for neurodegeneration (MEND).

 How intermittent fasting helps slow or reduce aging

 Autophagy, which is translated from the term “self-eating,” is the body’s cellular self-cleansing process.
 Completed in vascular structures called lysosomes, autophagy reduces inflammation and lowers insulin levels, allowing for the breakdown of fat.
 Cells also use autophagy to rid the body of damaged cell components.

 Autophagy is shut down dramatically after consuming food.
 Glucose, insulin (or decreased glucagon), and proteins all turn off this self-cleaning process.
 Likewise, growth hormones and other anabolic steroid hormones diminish gradually with age, also contributing to loss of healthy tissue function.
 During starvation, cells break down proteins and non-essential components and reuse them for energy.
 Fasting also increases growth hormone release.